Capital cost allowance (CCA)

 Accelerated investment incentive property (AIIP) is a property (other than property included in class 54 or 55) that meets the following conditions:

-- You acquired it after November 20, 2018 and becomes available for use before 2028
+- You acquired it after November 20, 2018, and under proposed changes before 2025, and becomes available for use before 2028.
+Under proposed changes, property acquired after 2024 generally is reaccelerated investment incentive property (RIIP)

 - applying the prescribed CCA rate for a class to up to one-and-a-half times the net addition to the class for the year